Our annual staff celebration took place on Thursday 10 October on board a boat on the Thames.

 Every nomination for this award gave an excellent demonstration of our values in action.
 We are facing a skills shortage in the construction industry, so it is essential that we create an inclusive employment environment where everyone feels included and supported.

-- Jack Davies, graduate engineer, and Peter Bradley, project manager
+- Jack Davies, site engineer, and Peter Bradley-Cloak, project manager

 - Fiona Dowling, HSQE adviser